tytydraco/yessleep/out/I_heard_my_mom_whispering_to_herself_one_night_What_I_heard_terrified_me_part_1.md

 Was I like that?
 Did I have trouble controlling my emotions?
 Did I take it out on Hol?

-*“*I was a kid*,”* I whispered aloud, trying to rationalize it.
+*“I was a kid,”* I whispered aloud, trying to rationalize it.
 But the thought turned sour.

 Something shifted in the air, a barely perceptible sound—whispers carried by the attic’s stale breath. ‘’*No excuse.’’* The words coiled around me, soft at first, then louder, crashing in a rising crescendo. ‘’*No excuse!’’* I shook my head, desperate to quiet them.
 I hummed a tune I barely remembered, a childhood melody that brought me a sliver of comfort.

 Beneath the toys were drawings—mine, mostly.
 Memories of afternoons spent with crayons and markers came flooding back.
 Hadn’t I also drawn things for Hol?
 I had, I remembered. *“Draw me tigers, rainbows, and sunflowers,”* she’d say with wide eyes.
 And I’d oblige.

-*“*For Hol*,”* the words on the drawings said.
+*“For Hol,”* the words on the drawings said.
 The ones with tigers, rainbows, and sunflowers.
 Crudely drawn tigers played under rainbows; wobbly sunflowers stretched tall under bright blue skies.

 But not all the drawings were like that.